mirekdlugosz/pelican-social-cards/README.md

 One way of including this HTML is using theme that is aware of open graph tags.
 Some themes in [pelican-themes](https://github.com/getpelican/pelican-themes) repository have support for open graph images built in.
 To find these themes, clone the repository and use command like `grep -l -R 'og:image'`.

 Another way is using [pelican-seo](https://github.com/pelican-plugins/seo) plugin.
 That plugin can be used with any theme, as it modifies generated HTML.
-However, support for open graph tags was added in the git tree after version 1.0.3 was released, which - as of March 2021 - means that you have to install unreleased version of the plugin to use this feature.
+Support for open graph tags was added in version 1.1.0.
+To generate open graph tags, you need to set `SEO_ENHANCER_OPEN_GRAPH` setting to `True` - however, you need to do that in `pelican/plugins/seo/settings.py` file inside your virtual environment.

 ## Iterating on card design